file-format/Products/content/en/email/ruby/pony/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Custom Mail Headers Support</h2>
-<p>Email headers are a very useful part of the email messages that is used to see information about email sender, location, and receiver, message server, and so on.
+<p>Email headers are a useful part of the email messages that is used to see information about email sender, location, and receiver, message server, and so on.
 The open source Pony library has provided support for specifying custom mail headers using Ruby code.
 You can add options for each part of the letter in the text as well as in HTML</p>
 <h2 class="h2title"> </h2>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}